ernesto27/system-design/webhook/plan.md

 - [X] Implement the API endpoint using Golang and Echo framework.
 - [X] Set up RabbitMQ with docker compose.
-- [ ] Set up PostgreSQL with docker compose.
+- [X] Set up PostgreSQL with docker compose.
-- [ ] Implement the Message Queue interface to support both RabbitMQ and SQS.
+- [X] Create the Queue Consumer to process events from the Message Queue.
-- [ ] Create the Queue Consumer to process events from the Message Queue.
+- [ ] Create consumer service
-- [ ] Save processed events to PostgreSQL.
+- [] Save processed events to PostgreSQL.

 Phase 2